agostini01/mlir-standalone-template/README.md

 Original author: https://github.com/jmgorius/mlir-stda-template
 LLVM Mirror: https://github.com/llvm/llvm-project/tree/master/mlir/examples/stda

 This repository contains a template for an out-of-tree [MLIR](https://mlir.llvm.org/) dialect as well as a stda `opt`-like tool to operate on that dialect.

 ## How to build

 This setup assumes that you have built LLVM and MLIR in `$BUILD_DIR` and installed them to `$PREFIX`.
-To build and launch the tests, run
+To build and launch the tests, run:

 ```sh
 mkdir build && cd build
 cmake -G Ninja .. \